wingsofovnia/p2p-group27-onion/README.md

 Coverage summary:
 onion-forwarding:  61,2%
 ```
-Everything that is lower than 55% will result in a build error.

 ## Running Onion Forward In-Memory Example
 There is an example of Netty-based Onion Forward implementation which you can run locally to test data forwarding without required remote Onion Authorizer and RPS.
 All onion are run locally with in-memory Onion Authorizer and RPS fakes.